 For guidance on ineligible expenditure, refer to Appendix B.

-We may update the guidelines on eligible and ineligible expenditure from time to time.
-If your application is successful, the version of the guidelines in place when you submitted your application applies to your project.
-Any exclusions or inclusions in earlier or later versions of the guidelines do not apply to your grant.
+We may update the guidance on eligible and ineligible expenditure from time to time.
+If your application is successful, the version in place when you submitted your application applies to your project.